Garrett-R16/Elevate/README.md

 ### The flight software

 The flight software uses a state system approach.
 When in the "powered flight" mode, the rocket is directly controlled using the IMU quaternion output and PID.
-This direct-quaternion PID controller is quite similar to the one described by Emil Fresk and George Nikolakopoulos in their paper, ["Full Quaternion Based Attitude Control for a Quadrotor"](https://ieeexplore.ieee.org/document/6669617).
-For more information on how to learn to do so yourself, please check out my video on ["Controlling a Rocket with IMAGINARY Numbers"](https://youtu.be/aRvSZJIa1yA).
+My initial approach to a direct-quaternion PID controller was quite similar to the one described by Emil Fresk and George Nikolakopoulos in their paper, ["Full Quaternion Based Attitude Control for a Quadrotor"](https://ieeexplore.ieee.org/document/6669617).
+However, I ran into some cases where the rocket wouldn't take the optimal path because it didn't have roll authority.
+After researching, I found another method which I detail in my video on ["Controlling a Rocket with IMAGINARY Numbers"](https://youtu.be/aRvSZJIa1yA).
+In this video, I also compare the two methods side by side using Simulink and a 6DoF Animation block.

 I did not create a filter for this sensor data, as there's already one built into the IMU.
 I also verified and tuned my controller using simulink.
 I would highly reccomend anyone else to attempt to do the same.